 While we provide easy to use interfaces to things like databases, we do not introduce abstractions.
 Means: You always have access to all native capabilities, for example, to leverage the power of SAP HANA.

 Even though we provide advanced support for and integration of the recommended set of technologies (→ see Golden Path above) we are not locked-in to them.
 In particular, you can add and use your preferred databases instead of SAP HANA, can build UIs without Fiori can use other tools in local setups instead of SAP Business Application Studio.

 By using declarative approaches like CDS, plus a combination of enterprise-grade tools and services, and a golden path of best practices, we greatly increase developer productivity and speed up the development process.
 This means we significantly reduce time to market.
 Moreover, this ensures many essential non-functional features, like multi-tenancy, extensibility, supportability and maintainability.

 The golden path is recommended, but not mandatory.
 With our application programming model, you are not locked-in and can choose whichever path you are more comfortable taking.

-*) based on a new, modular and lightweight implementation of CDS, that allows fast release cycles, with an enhanced feature set and openness for other databases than HANA.
+*) based on a new, modular and lightweight implementation of CDS, that allows fast release cycles, with an enhanced feature set and openness for other databases than SAP HANA.